‘Days Of Our Lives’ Spoilers: Lani Makes A Heartbreaking Decision, Marlena Warns Sarah

 Lani will be forced to make the most heartbreaking decision of her life, and will seemingly crush Eli into pieces when she dumps him in front of nearly everyone in Salem in order to save Julie.

 Meanwhile, there will be some happy wedding news for fans to enjoy this week.
-Justin Kiriakis (Wally Kurth) and his longtime love, Adrienne Kiriakis (Judi Evans) will bump into Jack Devearux (Matthew Ashford) and Jennifer Horton (Melissa Reeves), and they’ll spill their big engagement news.
+Justin Kiriakis (Wally Kurth) and his longtime love, Adrienne Kiriakis (Judi Evans) will bump into Jack Deveraux (Matthew Ashford) and Jennifer Horton (Melissa Reeves), and they’ll spill their big engagement news.

 Of course, Jack and Jen will be thrilled for Justin and Adrienne, and likely tell the couple that they have also recently gotten engaged and are planning a quick wedding to make it official.